-The NEW Section 106 Essentials is a one-day course for anyone interested in an overview of the Section 106 review process.
+The Section 106 Essentials is an 8-hour course for anyone interested in an overview of the Section 106 review process.
 The course is particularly helpful for managers/decision makers and early-career cultural resources practitioners from federal agencies, State and Tribal Historic Preservation Offices, Indian tribes, Native Hawaiian Organizations, applicants in the Section 106 process, and others.
 This course focuses on applying the vocabulary and principles of the Section 106 review process in real-world scenarios.
-All courses are taught by ACHP staff with significant practical experience managing Section 106 cases and developing program improvements.
-Several of these classes are followed by the ACHP: Section 106 Agreements class.
+Small group exercises and knowledge checks will also help participants in the course to:

 ****For NPS Superintendents and Facility Managers, external Section 106 training does not currently meet the criteria for mandatory Section 106 training for your position, as it does not cover the NPS Programmatic Agreement.
 Please contact your regional Section 106 coordinator to determine which NPS-led Section 106 trainings will fulfill your mandatory training requirement.****